+Our approach builds on the \emph{higher deficiency algorithm} in the PhD thesis of Haixia Ji \cite{Ji2011UniquenessOE}, which was developed for the polynomial systems describing the steady states of a chemical reaction network.
+In particular, the exposition in \cite{Ji2011UniquenessOE} is tight to the language, properties, and graphical structure of reaction networks.
+The algorithm extended previous work by the group of Feinberg \cite{Feinberg1988,advancedellison}, and is implemented, in closed source code, in the CRNT toolbox for Windows systems \cite{crnttoolbox}.
+Similar ideas and extensions have appeared in \cite{ conradiflockerzimulti,hernandez2020fundamentaldecompositionsmultistationaritypowerlaw,Hernandez_2019}.

-Our approach builds on ideas from chemical reaction network theory (mainly the higher deficiency algorithm \cite{Ji2011UniquenessOE}, but also \cite{Feinberg1988,advancedellison}) and extends to the general framework of augmented vertically parametrized polynomial systems.
-Similar approaches also appeared in \cite{ conradiflockerzimulti,hernandez2020fundamentaldecompositionsmultistationaritypowerlaw}.
-The main underlying idea is that, under certain hypotheses, deciding upon the existence of multiple positive zeros can be reduced to checking the feasibility of a linear system of equalities and inequalities, or equivalently, deciding whether the relative interiors of a family of polyhedral cones are empty.
-This reformulation is crucial because it allows the problem to be solved with algorithms that have a more favorable computational complexity than the standard Cylindrical Algebraic Decomposition approach, which relies on Gr\"obner basis computations.
+In this work, we extend the ideas behind the higher deficiency algorithm to arbitrary augmented vertical systems, while we also substantially simplify the exposition and clarify the underlying algebraic formalism.
+In doing so, we are able to relax some of the assumptions of \cite{Ji2011UniquenessOE} and therefore, even in the restricted setting of reaction networks, more systems can be studied with the algorithm.
+The crucial point is that, under certain hypotheses, deciding upon the existence of multiple positive zeros can be reduced to checking the feasibility of a linear system of equalities and inequalities.
+This reformulation allows the problem to be efficiently solved with linear programming, and hence bypasses the use of all-purpose methods building on Cylindrical Algebraic Decomposition and Gr\"obner basis computations.